Back to articles

 Bluetooth 5 spread

-The main wait now is for phones to support all the new Bluetooth 5 features.
+The main wait now is for phones to support all the new features introduced by Bluetooth 5.
 Samsung released the first Bluetooth 5 compliant smartphone – the Galaxy S8 – recently but it will still be a while before it’s in the majority among phone users.

 With smartphone use, the emphasis will be on the increased bandwidth, offering better audio experiences and more image and video applications.
-Whether phones support long-range, and to what extent, remains to be seen.
+Whether phones will support long-range, and to what extent, remains to be seen Most phones have to synchronize multiple 2.4GHz RF protocols on the same antenna.
+This makes the long-range mode more difficult to support as the packets take much longer to transmit.

 The final piece of the jigsaw

-As Bluetooth 5 is built on top of the earlier protocols, backwards compatibility is maintained so adding these great new features into an existing Beacon installation doesn’t mean throwing it all out and starting again.
-Instead you can simply add a few Bluetooth 5 beacons to the existing installation or replace a small number of the earlier ones.
+As Bluetooth 5 is built on top of the earlier protocols, backward compatibility is maintained so adding these great new features into an existing Beacon installation doesn’t mean throwing it all out and starting again.
+Instead, you can simply add a few Bluetooth 5 beacons to the existing installation or replace a small number of the earlier ones.

 Bluetooth 5 is an exciting new technology and can be a game-changer as much as Bluetooth low energy was.
 It certainly promises a lot and has the potential to deliver it all, as long as you cut through the hype, remember the laws of physics, and don’t expect everything all at once!